next-multilingual/next-multilingual/README.md

 ### Adding links

-`next-multilingual` comes with its own `<MulLink>` component that allow for client side and server side rendering of localized URL.
+`next-multilingual` comes with its own `<MulLink>` component that allows for client side and server side rendering of localized URL.
 It's usage is simple, it works exactly like Next.js' [`<Link>`](https://nextjs.org/docs/api-reference/next/link).

 The only important thing to remember is that the `href` attribute should always contain the Next.js URL.
 Meaning, the file structure under the `pages` folder should be what is used and not the localized versions.